 Ever since Windows Server 2008 R2, we have been able to break away from the need to access a full desktop in order to use a single application.
-This means that we can have an application shortcut on your desktop which looks and acts like a normal shortcut but opens an application directly off a remote server.
-This without ever installing the application itself on your desktop.
+This means that we can have an application shortcut on your desktop that looks and acts like a normal shortcut but opens an application directly off a remote server.
+This is without ever installing the application itself on your desktop.

 The fact that only the application interface is transmitted over the already fast RDP(Remote Desktop Protocol) session instead of a whole Windows desktop, means that the application runs significantly faster than opening a full RDP session and then running the application.
 In Server 2008R2 it was called Remote Applications, but as of Server 2012, it is known as RDS (Remote Desktop Services).

 This is a GREAT solution to often buggy remote clients that disconnect at a whim (ie Pastel).
 Let’s have a look at setting this up.